Derpduck/L4D2-Comp-Stripper-Rework/README.md

 **Resources and information for setting up a competitive L4D2 can be found here:**\
 **[SirPlease/L4D2-Competitive-Rework](https://github.com/SirPlease/L4D2-Competitive-Rework)**

-This project is not part of the L4D2 Competitive Rework, however it is a useful resource for anything related to running competitive L4D2 and configs.\
+This project is not part of the L4D2 Competitive Rework, however it is a useful resource for anything related to running a competitive L4D2 server and competitive configs.\
 Stripper changes found in this project take inspiration from Zonemod 1.9.8.